Teeth Flossing

 • Interproximal flossing brushes

 Flossing is the only effective way to remove plaque between our teeth, but checking in with a professional is a guaranteed way to identify plaque formation.
-The staff at 172 NYC Dental is dedicated to the prevention of disease, as it is a pillar of our philosophy.
+Our dental providers at 172 NYC Dental are dedicated to the prevention of disease, as it is a pillar of our philosoph.
 We are happy to discuss the fine points of flossing in person.
 Regular brushing, a sugar-free diet, flossing and visiting us twice a year for a checkup will assure a healthy, beautiful smile.
 Call us at 646-921-5541 today for an appointment.

 About Dr. Benjamin Ahn